rymdkraftverk/tails/README.md

 `clean` - Delete `node_modules` in root and subfolders

-`install` - Install dependencies in root, backend and signaling

 ### z-index

 When setting z-index, always use the constants defined in `layer.js`, and set the z-index relative to them.